 What course did you do with Amplify?

-What was your prior experience before completing the course?
+What was your understanding of financial markets before coming on the course?

 Honestly, I didn’t even know how to read a candlestick!

 What was the highlight of the training for you?

 Because I started with such a basic understanding, the highlight of the training came towards the end of the Programme, when I became able to identify, apply and challenge concepts I had learnt about while discussing financial news.
 This was very rewarding as my primary objective was to improve my commercial awareness – and the training helped me do just that.

 How has the Amplify experience and team helped in your career development?

 I signed up to the Programme for quite different reasons to my fellow interns – I wanted to learn about the financial markets, not because I wanted a career in finance, but because I want to pursue a career as an international commercial lawyer and needed to better understand the subject-matter of advice to clients.

 Not only was the course content incredibly varied and thorough in bringing me up to speed, but so too was the knowledge and advice of the Amplify team.
 Throughout the course, we abstracted from the heavyweight technicalities of the financial markets and learnt about more legalistic themes like risk, regulation and compliance.
 Lucky for me, one of the Amplify team-members, Giles, was a former lawyer himself and really helped me see the legal ramifications of what I was learning to further connect the dots.
 I also had the opportunity to do a mock interview with Xiaoyu – another member of the Amplify team who in fact runs his own start-up providing students with career advice.
 In this way, the diversity at Amplify means that the Programme is accessible to any one – whatever stage you’re at, there will definitely be someone to help!